 Perhaps the most abundant and sought after game species is the cottontail rabbit.
 The thick cover in many areas makes it difficult to move and even more difficult to get a clear shot.
 However, good shooting may be had with dogs.

 In 2009, Long Island had its first wild turkey hunting season.
 The opening of the season is a direct result of over a decade of wild turkey re-introduction efforts by the Department.
-The season is limited to a five-day fall hunting season in November.
+The season is limited to a two week fall hunting season.

 Pheasants are a popular species with some locally abundant populations, particularly on the South Fork.
 Populations are low elsewhere due to the marginal habitat, but on NYSDEC-managed hunting areas, these populations are supplemented annually with approximately 3,000 stocked birds.
 These birds are stocked throughout the season.